Lavesiime/lavesiime.github.io/guides/rsdkv4/peelouts1/README.md

 ***
 # Adding the Super Peel Out to Sonic 1 (2013)

-This guide covers porting Sonic CD's Super Peel Out to Sonic 1 RSDK.
-This is going to be based of the decompiled scripts by Rubberduckycooly, which also means that the RSDKv4 decompilation is needed and this cannot be run on the original release.
+This guide covers porting Sonic CD's Super Peel Out to Sonic 1 2013.
+This is going to be based off the decompiled scripts by Rubberduckycooly, which also means that the RSDKv4 decompilation is needed and this cannot be run on the original release.
 Without further ado, let's get started!

 ## What you'll need